pyne/pyne/docs/theorymanual/spatial_solvers.rst

 This page presents a detailed explanation of how :py:mod:`spatialsolver` works, including underlying theory, any assocaited assumptions, and information about correct and appropriate use of this physics.
 Excerpts are taken from  Development of a Quantitative Decision Metric for Selecting the Most Suitable Discretization Method for S N Transport Problems by Sebastian Schunert.

 *****************************
 Fundamental solver theory
 *****************************

   This suit of solvers uses the SN equations to solve the Boltzmann transport equation.
 "The linear Boltzmann transport equation describes the evolution of the flux of neutral particles, i.e. neutrons or photons, in a host medium.
 It can be obtained from the general Boltzmann transport equation by neglecting particle-particle interactions, the dependence of the material properties of the host medium on the particle flux, and assuming that no electric force field is present."
 (1 p.5).

   The following are all spatial discretization methods used to solve the Sn equations of the Neutron Transport Equation (nte).
 There are three major assumptions each makes: (1) all systems are steady state (no time dependence), (2) in a non-multiplying medium (sigmaf = 0), and (3) featuring isotropic scattering.
 The Sn equations make the transport equation solvable by solving the transport equation along specific segments of omega, such that omega(n)=(mu,eta,xi)^T, with n = 1,..,N.  A nodal method is then used to come up with a specific solution.
 The nodal method is what differentiates each of these codes, as outlined below.

 *****************************
 General AHOTN theory
 *****************************

-The arbitrarily high-order transport method of the nodal type is a Transverse Moment Type Method.
-It is derived for arbitrary expansion orders with the order Λ
+The AHOTN methods are a type of Transverse Moment Type Methods (TMB).
+TMB methods are a nodal method derived for an arbitrary expansion with order lambda.
+They constitute the “per mesh-cell system of equations from the spatial Legendre moments of the transport Eq.
+2.23 augmented by closure/auxiliary relations derived via the transverse moment procedure, followed by an approximate direction-by-direction analytical solution of the resulting 1D transport equation.”
+(1, p.33).

+TMB methods are particularly good at resulting in accurate solutions on “course spatial meshes, thus potentially increasing solution efficiency” (1,33).
+This is needed, because most other methods developed at the time such as DD failed at solving course spatial meshes, resulting in either extremely inaccurate or negative solutions.

+The AHOTN (Arbitrarily High Order Transport Method of the Nodal type) methods are unique from most other TMB methods because they are developed to have a very compact weighted diamond difference (WDD) representation of the per-cell set of equations.
+A full derivation of the AHOTN solutions to the SN equations can be found from pages 34 through 40 of [1].

+There are three solvers that use the AHOTN method to solve the neutron transport equation packaged with pyne.
+They are the following: Linear-Nodal (LN), Linear-Linear (LL), and the NEFD algorithm.
+They are discussed further below.

 *****************************
 Ahotn-LL/-LN theory
 *****************************

-The Linear Linear and Linear Nodal Methods use linear TMB approximations to solve the SN equations.
+Both the AHOTN Linear Linear and Linear Nodal methods use linear TMB approximations to solve the SN equations.

-"TMB approximation is a good compromise for achieving high accuracy at a reasonably short execution time, thus resulting in improved computational efficiency."
-(1, p.38)
+The linear nature of this approximation allows for “achieving high accuracy at a reasonably short execution time, thus resulting in improved computational efficiency” [1,p.37].
+The LL and LN methods also both “utilize moments of the balance equations, Eq.
+2.23, satisfying mx + my + mz <= 1 augmented by three WDD equations per dimensions.
+Thus, the full set of LN and LL equations comprises four balance relations and twelve WDD equations.
+Within this subsection the WDD equations for the LL and LN method are derived in three-dimensional Cartesian geometry” [1,p.38].

+“The difference between the LN and LL method is that the LL method retains the bilinear leakage component while the LN neglects it.
+From an algorithmic (i.e. solution of the local equations within the mesh sweep) point of view the LN provides the least coupling among the set of equations while the LL has stronger coupling in the WDD relations than both LN and AHOTN-1 and AHOTN-1 has stronger coupling than LL and LN in the nodal balance equations” [1,p.40].

 *****************************
 Ahotn-NEFD theory